-This work is part of an ongoing project that negotiates contemporary global issues of food sustainability, agricultural practices and biodiversity in the urban ecology.
-It follows a recent project ‘The Citizens Horticultural Advice For The Right To Food Bureau’ where participants made clay seed bombs to take home and sow in a public space, with the goal of creating an urban network of guerilla farmers to grow a crop of edible weeds to cook for this residency.
-But ironically, Melbourne’s consistently hot and dry summer of 2016-17 meant a new strategy to not only cultivate them but to also grow them in a gallery space.
-My network of potential urban farmers were instead invited to participate with the evolution of the labyrinth weed garden and the weed tasting event to mark the residency’s end.
+This work contributes to my ongoing research on food sustainability, agricultural practices and biodiversity in the urban ecology.
+It follows a recent project The Citizens Horticultural Advice For The Right To Food Bureau where the audience was activated to make clay seed bombs to take home and sow in a public space of their choice.
+The aim of which was an urban network of guerilla gardeners and crops of edible weeds to be harvested and cooked for this residency.
+Ironically, Melbourne’s consistently hot and dry summer of 2016-17 decemated the plants and meant a new strategy to cultivate them them in the gallery space.
+My network of ‘almost’ urban farmers were instead invited to participate with the evolution of the labyrinth weed garden and the weed tasting event to end the residency.